Best AI Tools for Turning Excel Data Into PowerPoint Presentations in 2026

 Skip the feature matrix.
 Start with your situation:

 → Anomaly AI.
-Connects to your data sources, runs end-to-end analysis, builds persistent dashboards, shows all SQL.
-No file uploads, no BI tool required.
+Connects to your data sources or takes file uploads, runs end-to-end analysis, builds dashboards and reports, and keeps the logic, source data, and calculations reviewable.
+No separate BI tool required.

 → ChatGPT or Julius AI.
 Upload, ask, get answers.
 ChatGPT is more versatile; Julius is more analytics-focused.